okviz/okviz.github.io/_docs/smart-filter-pro/appearance.md

 **Default value:** Truncate

-The word-wrap option in Hierarchy mode allows you to choose how to display long node names with three options to choose from:
+The word-wrap option in Hierarchy mode allows you to choose how to display long node names in two ways:

 - **Truncate**: This truncates node names to keep them on one line and add the ellipsis at the end.